 So it had to go.

-There are tons of awesome backsplash options and many of them are pretty budget-friendly, but I decided to go with the least expensive of all.
+There are tons of awesome DIY backsplash options and many of them are pretty budget-friendly, but I decided to go with the least expensive of all.

 Paint.

-Because as you may have noticed, I am incredibly devoted to painting all the things.
 What can I say?
 I love what paint can do and I understand paint so well.
 It is cheap and never comes with hidden surprises.

 (Plus I just tiled our entire shower a couple of months ago and I may not have mentally recovered from it yet.)